Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JKV3UIwRUxM.md

 ### Transcript

-> that's the flush button that's coming along yeah yeah i i don't know we need that one dlc yeah
+> that's the flush button that's coming along yeah yeah- I don't know we need that one dlc yeah